marcmuli/QuickPokeBot/README.md

+## Based on shiftcodeYT PokeBot2
-# Simple Pokemon Go Bot.
-C#.
-Based on shiftcodeYT/PokeBot2, but with faster riskier approach to farming, up to 120K exp per hour without eggs or evolve.
+Faster and riskier approach to farming, up to 120K exp per hour without eggs or evolve.

 ##Features: